VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft3.md

 **Step 5: Test the Code**

-After you are done with coding it's time to test it with a sample data to ensure that it performs well.
+After you are done with coding its time to test it with a sample data to ensure that it performs well.

 ![flow1][9]